ekarp1/grenade-gambit/README.md

 This is a github repository for a game called "Grenade Gambit" that's currently under development.
 The game is based off of the concept of "Rocket Jumping"

+Press Shift+F1 in order to toggle mouse capture
+Press Escape in order to close window

 ## Setup

 If you would like to play it for yourself, here are instructions for starting the game from one of the release builds: